 Number of crew on a snake boat: ~110

 All snake boat designs are unique and at 100+ foot long (30+ metres) they cover the 1.4km race distance in about 5 minutes (takes a bit over 8 minutes for the best in the world to do 2km on a dragon boat).

 The traditions of snake boat racing date back over 300 years, but nowadays there are numerous racing festivals held on the backwaters of Kerala.
 Over 40 boats compete in most races with teams training in the weeks leading up to the events held between July – September eager to represent their villages strongly.

-I heard of this sport when reading a brochure on my trip to Kerala, gutted to then learn we the season above meant we wouldn’t be able to catch any of the action in and around Alleppey.
+I heard of this sport when reading a brochure on my trip to Kerala in March, gutted to know we wouldn’t see any of the action in and around Alleppey.

 The races are becoming a tourist attraction in Kerala.
 The four biggest race dates can be found here.

 Lingerie Legends Football League – Yeap, It Exists

 Originally known as the Lingerie Football League, the sport has been rebranded as the Legends Football League in 2012.
 And has taken the world by storm.

 Launched in 2009, I think it’s fair to say, including the word lingerie in the brand helped gain traction before maturing into an evergreen sport played in Canada, Aussie and the USA.

 Many of the 2009 competitors barely knew the rules of lingerie football.
 Fast forward to 2017 and there are some serious skills shown in the game, with just as much excitement for spectators who, let’s be honest, didn’t all show up to see the skills in 2009.